 Lammas is a pioneering eco-village located in Pembs, Wales, where all homes are integrated into smallholdings, providing 100% of its energy, water and waste services and the vast majority of residents’ food and incomes.

-Buildings: 9 smallholding plots each now with temporary or permanent self-build homes
+Buildings: 9 smallholding plots each now with temporary or permanent self-built homes

 Location: North Pembrokeshire

-Awards: 2009 Department of Energy and Climate Change Financial Award for the construction of the Community Hub
+Awards: £500k awarded in 2009 by the UK Department of Energy and Climate Change for the construction of the Community Hub